NicoPANW/Contrail_Cookbook/docs/index.md

 To demonstrate the feature, let's configure for instance a loopback 11.0.0.9/32 on vSRX_3.
 From vSRX_3 do ssh to vSRX_4 from this new loopback.

-Below, Reverse Path Forwarding is enabled on VN red, it shows that the compute hosting vSRX_4 is not having any ssh trace.
+Below, Reverse Path Forwarding is enabled on Red VN, it shows that the compute hosting vSRX_4 is not having any ssh trace.
 The reason is that compute hosting vSRX_3 is dropping the packet since RPF is on.

 ![Screenshot](img/virtual_networks/VR-Reverse-Path-Forwarding-on.png)